solo-io/workshops/gloo-edge/README.md

 ```

-With the rate limit applied open the browser and login with `user1` and send 8 requests by just refreshing the page:
+With the rate limit applied open the browser, login with `user1` and send 8 requests by just refreshing the page:
 ```
 /opt/google/chrome/chrome https://httpbin.solo.io/get
 ```